 Total Suspended solids (TSS) is the mass concentration (in mg/L) of particles small enough (< a few mm) to remain suspended in the water column by natural levels of turbulence and large enough to be collected on a filter with a specified pore size.
 There are many sources and kinds of SS, and high SS concentrations also are indicative of poor water quality.
 Background information on TSS and its measurement.

-The pictures below are Landsat 8 and Sentinel-2 images of western Lake Superior and the Duluth-Superior area taken from May and June 2019 showing the widespread distribution of high TSS and turbidity levels in the lake that changed rapidly over time in response to rain events.
-The main source of TSS and turbidity is the Nemadji River, which drains a watershed with highly erodible clay soils and flows into Allouez Bay at the southern end of the Duluth-Superior inner bay.
+A sequence of Landsat 8 and Sentinel-2 images of western Lake Superior and the Duluth-Superior area from May and June 2019 showing the widespread distribution of high TSS and turbidity levels in the lake that changed rapidly over time in response to rain events is shown in the following animation.
+The main source of TSS and turbidity is the Nemadji River which drains a watershed with highly erodible clay soils and flows into Allouez Bay at the southern end of the Duluth-Superior inner bay.

 Turbidity in Minnesota Lakes